EVMlord/EVMCalendar/README.md

 ```
 **Description**: This function converts a the current timestamp into a human-readable date string.

-**Output**: A string representing the current date in the format "HH:mm:ss".
+**Output**: A string representing the current date in the format "DD-MM-YYYY".

 ### getCurrentDateAndTimeUTC
 ```solidity